nomad-coe/nomad-parser-cp2k/library.md

 ## NomadParser

-The class NomadParser is used as a base class for the parsers in the NoMaD project.
-When starting to develop a new parser, you subclass it and gain access to it's functionality.
-A minimal example of a parser class that inherit NomadParser:
+The NomadParser class can be used as a base class for parsers in the NoMaD project.
+The NomadParser class will automatically convert results to SI units, format the results as JSON and push them to the backend.
+It will also validate that the results match the type and shape defined for the quantity in the metainfo file.
+A minimal example of a class that inherits NomadParser:

 ```python
 class MyParser(NomadParser):